Esri/arcgis-runtime-samples-android/java/group-layers/README.md

 ## How to use the sample

-The layers in the map will be displayed in a table of contents.
+Display the layers in the map in a table of contents by clicking the map icon at the top right.
 Toggle the checkbox next to a layer's name to change its visibility.
 Turning a group layer's visibility off will override the visibility of its child layers.

 ## How it works